rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

 More specifically, we’ll cover:

-* *Closures*, a function-like construct you can store in a variable
+* *Closures*, a function-like construct you can склад in a variable
 * *Iterators*, a way of processing a series of elements
 * How to use closures and iterators to improve the I/O project in Chapter 12
 * The performance of closures and iterators (Spoiler alert: they’re faster than